 Booking Programs With Us

-We take only one morning and one afternoon group booking per day in order to give each group our full attention and to ensure facilities are not overloaded.
-Teachers and group leaders with small children should not plan any lengthy play time after or before programs as there is no playground, and children need to be under supervision at all times.
+We prefer to schedule only one morning and one afternoon group booking per day in order to give each group our full attention and to ensure facilities are not overloaded.
+Teachers and group leaders with small children should not plan any lengthy play time here after or before programs as there is no playground, and children need to be under supervision at all times.

 Visit our School Programs page for descriptions of program themes and a general outline of the nature tours.

-In addition to the opportunity to book tours if the group has a minimum of 15 people, we invite you to explore our Birding page for an overview of birding tips during your visit and links to explore.
+In addition to the opportunity to book tours, we invite you to explore our Birding page for an overview of birding tips during your visit and links to explore.

 When arranging transportation, please visit our Planning Your Visit page for our location map and contact information so that these can be provided to parent drivers and/or bus drivers.
 Remember to dress for the weather, as most of the booking time is spent walking outside on the trails.
 Wear proper walking shoes.
 Some of our trails are grassy and are muddy after rainy days.
 Bring a bag lunch or snack if you are staying more than a few hours, and either bottled water or a thermos of something warm to drink, depending upon the weather.